Extravenger/OSEPlayground/README.md

-Just a bunch of tools built/gathered along the OSEP course.
+Just a bunch of tools built/gathered along the OSEP course, it's time to prepare for the battle.

 - [Tunneling](#Tunneling)
 - [Map The Network](#Map-The-Network)